IGVF-DACC/igvfd/cdk/README.md

 ## Deploy demo stacks

 Demo applications are not deployed directly.
-Instead you deploy an `AWS CodePipeline` pipeline once, tied to your Github branch, that deploys the actual application.
-Once the pipeline is deployed every new commit to your branch will trigger a pipeline execution that updates the application with the new commit.
+Instead, you deploy an `AWS CodePipeline` pipeline once, tied to your Github branch, that deploys the actual application.
+Once the pipeline is deployed, every new commit to your branch will trigger a pipeline execution that updates the application with the new commit.
 You can watch your deployment pipeline in the `AWS CodePipeline` console to see the commit moving through the release steps.

 Configure AWS credentials for dev account (e.g. in `igvf-dev` profile).